 - Follow-up visits to check on your progress

-If you think that you may need to add any vitamins or supplements to your prescription list, talk to your doctor about the options that are available to you.
+If you think that you may need to add any vitamins or supplements to your medications, talk to your doctor about options.

 The following are the most commonly used supplements: